 Yes.
 There are no restrictions on commercial use however temporary scan limits may apply as outlined below.

+At our discretion a temporary Fair Use monthly scan limit may be applied to unusually high scan-volume QR codes (>30,000 scans/month) belonging to current paid subscribers.
 This Fair Use Policy limit is intended to ensure that the scan activity of a minority of users doesn't adversely impact optimal platform performance for all users.

 Don't worry - current subscribers will be contacted well in advance if any of their QR codes are approaching a Fair Use threshhold so that we can work out a solution with them.